ZEM-Mediamatiker/strategie-zem-theme/README.md

 # strategie-zem-theme
-GRAV Theme for swiss goverment
+GRAV Theme for the Swiss government
 This Grav CMS theme is used for the new website for our boarddirectors.

 ##### Plugins to install in order to use the theme: